 I feel it is appropriate to call this post “Day one” – well why not?
 Not to be confused with Day one of the month, or Day one of an exercise program, or Day one of a new diet fad I am trying, or Day one of being married (that comes in about 30 days :P).
 No, its just Day one – the day I decided to jot down a couple of things about my life.
 I think writing about a few things will help me stay on track with my goals and family life while I work hard and try my best to make everything work out positively and happily.
 I guess we will see.

 I am T- 3 hours away from boarding a plane destined for Alberta with my 16 month old boy.
-We call him Baby N as I prefer not to give out names.
-Baby N and Mommy M are off to visit some family for the Easter holidays.
+We call him Baby N. Baby N and Mommy M are off to visit some family for the Easter holidays.
 I am definitely nervous about flying with him at this age as he really does have a mind of his own.
 He is quite the little character and I am sure hes going to have a mini fit when we take off.
 Now I could be wrong so let us all keep our fingers crossed.

 I have flown with Baby N about 3 times and each time, as he got older, it got a bit scarier and a bit more stressful for me.
 He is a very active little lad Baby N, and our flight is about 30 minutes before the witching hour for toddlers (for those who don’t know it’s usually between 6-730 pm).
 Thank goodness our flight is only about 50 minutes!